 This chapter describes RSX-11M drivers for two process I/O subsystems: the ICS/ICR11 and the DSS/DRS11.
-(I/O subsystems driver support is not provided in RSX-11M-PLUS systems.)
+(Driver support for these I/O subsystems is not provided in RSX-11M-PLUS systems.)

-ICS11 and ICR11 are local, and remote process I/O subsystems respectively.
+ICS11 and ICR11 are local and remote process I/O subsystems, respectively.
 They operate under program control as devices capable of interrogating digital and analog input, and driving digital and analog output.